Enjoy our inside guide to the charming city of Chiavenna in northern Italy.

 In particular, look out for these two highlights:

-It’s the last spot in this article, but it’s the top spot in my memories.
+It’s the last spot in this article, but it’s the top spot in my memories of the best things to do in and around Chiavenna.

 It was the sign that first caught my eye.
 I assumed it was a modern take on an old classic and was delighted to discover it was original.

-Drogheria - Granaglie - Formaggi – Cordami.
-Four words that someone painted in hope and excitement at the launch of a new business venture.
+Drogheria – Granaglie – Formaggi – Cordami.
+Four words that someone painted in hope and excitement at the launch of a new business venture in 1883.
 One they scarcely could have imagined someone would be visiting nearly a century and a half later – and broadcasting to the rest of the world.

-Unprompted, they invited us to explore the three storeys of cellars and vaults that house wine and f shadowy lit reams of bitto cheese.
+Unprompted, they invited us in to explore the three storeys of cellars and vaults that house wine, pasta and reams of bitto cheese.

 Milan is the closest airport city and has three airports of its own: Bergamo, Linate and Malpensa.

-The train station is central and the journey straightforward (2 hours) from Milan so if you only plan to stay in Chiavenna, that may be the easiest way to go.
+The train station is central and the journey straightforward: it’s only two hours from Milan to Chiavenna, so if you only plan to stay in Chiavenna, that may be the easiest way to go.

 Technically, Chiavenna is a municipality in the Lombardy region of Italy.
 Within that, it’s part of the Sondrio province.